RichardRed0x/politeia-digest/issue-026.md

 *Coverage by @s_ben:*

 This proposal requests renewed funding for the Decred Open Source Research program.
 It requests $25,000, which is expected to cover six months of expenses.
 This is a $5,000 increase from the $20,000 approved in [phase 2](https://proposals.decred.org/proposals/67de0e901143400ae2f247391c4d5028719ffea8308fbc5854745ad859fb993f) of the Open Source Research program.
 The additional $5,000 is in anticipation of collaboration with other Decred contributors, who would bill hourly against the proposal.
-Proposed areas of research include auditing stakeholders’ privacy when participating in governance, analyzing voting patterns, on-chain analysis of block rewards to profile what constituents are doing with their DCR, and collaborating with other researchers looking at Decred’s on-chain data (e.g. @checkmate and @permabullnino).
+Proposed areas of research include auditing stakeholders’ privacy when participating in governance, analyzing voting patterns, on-chain analysis of block rewards to profile what constituents are doing with their DCR, and collaborating with other researchers looking at Decred’s on-chain data (e.g. @Checkmate and @permabullnino).
 Other ideas include analyzing Decred-related social media activity, and creating a website to showcase outputs from active Decred research projects.

 Comments on the proposal are generally supportive, with noted appreciation by several commenters for previous research work related to auditing the performance of market makers hired in a [previous proposal](https://proposals.decred.org/proposals/2eb7ddb29f151691ba14ac8c54d53f6692c1f5e8fe06244edf7d3c33fb440bd9) and educational resources on [cryptocommons.cc](https://cryptocommons.cc/).
 Some expressed concern around spending on research generally during the bear market, and in particular around researching other projects.
 In response, richard-red has added a summary of deliverables from phase 2, ordered by time billed for each component, and capped the budget that can be spent on non Decred-related research at $10,000.